Minimax Rates for High-Dimensional Random Tessellation Forests: Preliminaries

 where $Z_0 := Z_0^1$ and $Z := Z_1$ are the zero cell and typical cell of $\mathcal{P}(1)$.

-While seemingly abstract, \cite{Nagel2005} proved that the STIT partition process $\{\mathcal{Y}(\lambda) \cap W: \lambda > 0\}$ restricted to a fixed compact window $W \subset \RR^d$ can always be constructed by drawing random hyperplane cuts from a fixed distribution at exponential times.
-A special case of this construction was rediscovered by \cite{roy2008mondrian}, which led to the Mondrian process.
+While seemingly abstract, it was proved in \cite{Nagel2005} that the local STIT process $\{\mathcal{Y}(\lambda) \cap W: \lambda > 0\}$ restricted to a fixed compact and convex window $W \subset \RR^D$ can be simulated through a Markov process that generates a hierarchical partition of $W$ over time.
+A special case of this construction was rediscovered in \cite{roy2008mondrian}, which led to the Mondrian process.